MoedaDigital/MoedaDigital/en/INTEGRACOES.md

  Parameters to send:

- - Token da Loja: Loja
+ - Store's Token: Loja
- - Nome da aplicação: Aplicação
+ - Application's name: Aplicação
- - Identificador do pedido: Pedido
+ - Merchant's order identifier: Pedido

-   The return of the request is defined in the item [Monitoring / **Consulting Status**](#parametros-retorno-status-pagamento-xml)
+   The return of the request is defined in the item [Monitoring / **Consulting Status**](#references-retorno-status-pagamento-xml)

 WebHook - URL de retorno